ianrenton/ianrenton.com/www/software/index.markdown

 <a href="https://github.com/ianrenton/MusicMan"><img src="/images/musicman.png" alt="MusicMan" /></a>
 </div>
 <div class="table-col table-col-descrip">
 <a href="https://github.com/ianrenton/MusicMan">MusicMan</a> was an attempt at a music player and music library manager.
+It had some basic functionality but never compared with the likes od Winamp and Foobar.
 </div>
 <div class="clear"></div>